vrnaik/docker/README.md

 docker run --name hellWorld hello-world  // this will download hello-world image from remote registry of dockerhub and runs the container.
 ```
 > Note: <br />
-> -the `run` in above command creates new container and runs the container.<br />
+> - the `run` in above command creates new container and runs the container.<br />
-> -if no process running in the container, the container will get terminated immediately.<br />
+> - if no process running in the container, the container will get terminated immediately.<br />
-> -the flag `--name hellWorld` is used to give a name to the container.
+> - the flag `--name hellWorld` is used to give a name to the container.
 If we don't provide a name to the container, a random name is assigned to the container.<br />
-> -it is not possible to create two container with same name.<br />
+> - it is not possible to create two container with same name.<br />
 ---
 ```sh
 docker pull alpine // this will only download the image